 Baseball games take place at 3,000-seat Borleske Stadium.
 The golf team practices at 18-hole Memorial Golf Course and the Walla Walla Country Club.
 The Whitman Athletic Complex hosts the men’s and women’s soccer teams in addition to a variety of club and intramural competitions.

 Most groups and organizations are student-run; nearly all involve students in planning and carrying out their programs.
 The largest of the self-governing groups is the Associated Students of Whitman College (ASWC), of which every student is a member.
 ASWC conducts its affairs through an elected Executive Council and student Senate.
 In addition to advocating for student needs and planning all-campus activities and programs, ASWC is responsible for oversight and budget allocations for the Whitman Events Board, The Pioneer weekly newspaper, radio station KWCW-FM, and more than 50 student clubs and media groups.

 Campus clubs focus on specific interests such as sports, recreation, health, music, leadership, women’s programs, and religious interests.
-Information on student organizations can be found at www.whitman.edu/content/student-activities/organizations.
+Information on student organizations can be found on the Clubs and Organizations pages.

 Whitman’s fraternities and sororities provide a comprehensive program for student involvement, growth, and friendship.
 Within each Greek organization, members find academic assistance, personal support, community service, alumni connections, and social opportunities.